ryan-taylor/workos-jsr/CONTRIBUTING.md

 5. **Explain the why in the body**: The body is where you explain the reasoning behind the change
 6. **Reference issues**: If the commit addresses an issue, reference it in the footer

-## Commit Enforcement
+## Quality Checks

-This project uses [commitlint](https://commitlint.js.org/) and [husky](https://typicode.github.io/husky/) to enforce the Conventional Commits format.
-When you attempt to make a commit, these tools will automatically check your commit message against the required format.

-If your commit message doesn't meet the requirements, the commit will be rejected with an explanation of what's wrong, allowing you to correct it.
+All quality gates are enforced through GitHub Actions:

+1. **Lint, Type-Check & Test**: Every push and pull request triggers automatic:
+   - Deno linting
+   - Type checking
+   - Unit & integration tests

+2. **Commit Message Format**: All commits are automatically checked against the Conventional Commits specification using commitlint.

+You no longer need local Git hooks or Husky.
+Simply `git commit` & `git push`; the Checks tab in your PR will show the results.

-The configuration extends `@commitlint/config-conventional`, which enforces the Conventional Commits specification.
+The configuration extends `@commitlint/config-conventional`, which enforces the Conventional Commits specification described above.

 ## Pull Request Process

 1. Ensure your code maintains 100% test coverage
 2. Update documentation if necessary
-3. Make sure all tests pass
+3. Make sure all GitHub Actions checks pass
 4. Submit your pull request with a detailed description of your changes